-True personalization is about so much more.
+True personalization of marketing communications is about so much more.
 It's about understanding the behavior of your customers, then tailoring your messaging around that behavior.

 Let's take an example.
 Say your product is a dating website.
 You know that if someone doesn't upload his photo, he stands a very poor chance of generating romantic inquiries.
 Crafting an email around getting people to take that one particular step of uploading a photo is a very good idea.
 Messaging personalization really comes to life when you use such real-time behavioral data.

 Targeting your messages to your customer's behavior might be harder than slapping a "Hey $FNAME" to an email before it heads out the door, but get it right... and you'll be well on your way to a one-on-one relationship with each consumer that leads to long-term loyalty.

 Here's my best-practice advice to getting behavior-based personalized marketing messaging right.

 Not all behaviors are created equal.
 It's up to you to figure out what behaviors the user takes (or doesn't take) that are worthy of sending a message.
 To again use the dating website example from earlier, the behavior in question could be creating a profile or sending five messages.

 If you're unsure what these important actions look like, start by defining your ideal end state: What does a successful customer look like?
 What steps do they need to complete before they can be successful?
 Those are the actions you need to encourage in your customers.

 2. Prioritize those behaviors in personalized customer communications